Rag3karn/Fittlyf-Assignment/README.md

 This Repository is to host the Streamlit app for Anomaly Detection using Deep Learning.

-Rest of the project is in the frive link.
+Rest of the project is in the drive link.